ben-n93/ben-n93.github.io/content/project_twitter_bot.md

-Title: How I created a book recommendation Twitter bot
+Title: How I created a Twitter bot that posts about science fiction books
 Date: 2023-03-31
 Category: Blog
 Tags: twitter-bot, data-engineering